codeonlyjs/website/content/guide/components.md

 It's important to understand that the template is static and not associated with any one component instance.

-This is because CodeOnly "compiles" the template to JavaScript and it would be extremely inefficient to do this for every component instance.
+This is because templates are "compiled" to JavaScript.
+To re-compile the template for every component instance would be extremely inefficient.

 </div>